 As our team prepared to hike through remote Himalayan villages, we knew we would come face to face with urgent spiritual and physical need.
 However, on Day 3, as we wound down the side of a mountain toward a particular “holy” river, nothing could have prepared us for what we were about to witness.
 The scene is still stuck in my mind.

 We see a group of young men carrying what looks like a dead body wrapped in a white sheet.
 Stunned, we watch as they lay the body on a platform situated about twenty feet above the water.
-People are wailing around what we now recognize is a funeral pyre.
+People are wailing around what we now recognize as a funeral pyre.
 After the body is placed on the pyre, an older man lights a torch and starts a fire at the body’s feet, hands, and head.
 The white sheets turn dark.
 The dead body catches fire, yellow flames fly into the air.
 Black smoke mars the blue sky.

 Aaron, a member of our team who has ministered in these mountains for years, explains that this is a Hindu ritual.
 Hindus in this area believe this river is holy.
 So whenever a family member or friend dies, within twenty-four hours they bring the body to the river and set it ablaze.
 They believe that the body’s ashes falling into the river helps the deceased in the process of reincarnation.